 From staying in a hobbit hole to toasting marshmallows over hot lava, here are the top 10 things to do in Antigua!
 I’m positive you will fall in love with this colonial town and all its quirks.

 I was fortunate enough to spend two-and-a-half weeks backpacking across Guatemala.
 Between its nature and history, I was smitten by Antigua, a colonial town that exudes excitement.
 There are many things to do in Antigua.
 Whether it be wandering its historic city center or hiking the nearby volcanoes, it’s very easy to be charmed by the town’s colorful buildings and ancient ruins.

-From morning walks along the cobble-stone roads to afternoon chats in one of the many homey cafes, the town is perfect for those looking for some downtime.
+From morning walks along the cobble-stone roads to afternoon chats in one of the many homey cafes, the Antigua is perfect for those looking for some downtime.
 Otherwise, climb one of its nearby volcanoes or hike to the famous Cerro de la Cruz for a more active alternative!

 1. Explore Church Ruins